denoland/manual/tools/task_runner.md

 cd project2 && deno task --cwd . wasmbuild
 ```

+Note: Be sure to provide this flag _before_ the task name.

 ## Syntax

 `deno task` uses a cross platform shell that's a subset of sh/bash to execute